 From your mobile device or desktop, jump into discussions at any time.
 To make it even more convenient, you can review and respond directly from the activity stream.

 From the activity stream: The activity stream appears first when you access Blackboard Learn.
 You can participate in any discussion for any of your courses instantly.
 Select a discussion and a layer opens where you can type and submit your response.
+New comments and replies are highlighted so you can see what's changed since you last visited the discussion.
+You can reply to the initial discussion topic, your students' comments, and replies to those comments.
 Close the layer to return to the activity stream.

 Within a course: In a course, you can access a discussion from the course content page or from the discussions page.
 The discussions page shows all of the discussions available in your course at once.
 Select a discussion to join in.
+New comments and replies are highlighted so you can see what's changed since you last visited the discussion.
+You can reply to the initial discussion topic, your students' comments, and replies to those comments.
 You can use the functions in the editor to format text.

 To use your keyboard to jump to the editor toolbar, press ALT + F10.
 On a Mac, press Fn + ALT + F10.
 Use the arrow keys to select an option, such as a numbered list.